barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 Markov Chain Monte Carlo (MCMC) _sounds_ cool.
 Maybe you know what Markov chains are and/or maybe you know what Monte Carlo methods are.
 I was familiar with both, but I had no idea what MCMC is.

-In a frustratingly short description - MCMC is a way to sample from a probability distribution.
+In a frustratingly short description - MCMC is a way to approximate an integral.
 There's so much more to it than that, but that is essentially the heart of it.

 But what is it _really_?
 Where does it get its name from?
+Why does it pop up in statistics?
 To understand that, we'll need to understand a few things first.
 So I'll try to describe it, and then we can work through the explanations that hopefully get us to understanding the description.

 MCMC is a way of estimating an intractable integral.
 It turns out that this is very useful for sampling from distributions in Bayesian statistics.
+Its name comes from the fact that it uses Monte Carlo sampling to estimate an integral, and the process for generating the Monte Carlo samples is actually a Markov chain.

 But I didn't even know what that meant at first.
+- What makes an integral intractable?
+- Why is estimating an integral useful in Bayesian statistics?
+- What even is Bayesian statistics; how is it meaningfully different from general "statistics"?

-What makes an integral intractable?
-Well, there's sort of two, overloaded definitions here:
+**What makes an integral intractable?** Well, there's sort of two, overloaded definitions here:

 1. the integral cannot be solved analytically
 2. the integral cannot be computed in closed form (i.e it involves some infinite summation)